 In cases where symptoms are debilitating or have a heavy impact on the quality of your life, it may be hard to be patient with the long duration of treatment.
 Depending on the complaint and the course of treatment, you may see results immediately but this is not always possible.

 Can I use Ayurvedic herbs in my daily life without a prescription?

 Yes, you certainly can!
-There are a few herbs and ingredients that are recommended by Ayurveda that will help you achieve improved health and a better quality of life.
-These can be taken without side effects and without medical advice.
+There are a few herbs and ingredients recommended by Ayurveda that will help improve your health, all of which can be taken without fear of side effects or a prescription.